wjwaters2/DiscogsRandomRecordExtension/README.md

 ## Code Example

-This project is made of very basic (and probably poorly written) javascript.
-If unfamiliar with how to create extensions, visit https://developer.chrome.com/extensions/manifest to learn more
+Basic JS / JSON.
+If unfamiliar with how to create extensions, visit https://developer.chrome.com/extensions/manifest to learn more.

 ## Motivation